Key West to Key West Itinerary

-Spend the afternoon browsing eclectic shops, visiting some of the museums to learn about Key West’s colorful past, or bar hopping on Duval Street.
-Take a hike and visit the shipwreck museum and learn about all the shipwrecks in the area.
+Although Key West is in the United States, you will feel like you are in the Caribbean.
+Spend the afternoon browsing eclectic shops, visiting museums to learn about Key West’s colorful past, or bar hopping on Duval Street.
+Take a hike, visit the shipwreck museum, and learn about all the shipwrecks in the area.
 Visit the Hemingway House, home to famed author Ernest Hemingway.
 He wrote many of his novels in Key West.
-In fact, some believe the saloon at what is now Captain Tony’s was the inspiration for a bar Hemingway called “Freddy’s” in his Key West novel To Have and Have Not.
+Some believe the saloon at what is now Captain Tony’s was the inspiration for a bar Hemingway called “Freddy’s” in his Key West novel To Have and Have Not.

 The sunset festival in Mallory Square happens every night and kicks off about an hour before sunset.
 This festival features local foods and street performers.

-Day two in Key West may possibly be spent are snorkeling the recently sunk Vandenburg wreck, checking out the local beach scene, or more shopping as there are countless vendors.
-If you are into theater, the Red Barn Theater puts on shows, almost nightly.
+Spend your second day in Key West snorkeling the recently sunk Vandenburg wreck, checking out the local beach scene, or shopping.
+In the evening, visit The Red Barn Theater.
+They put on shows almost nightly.
 Shows are usually humor based and are very enjoyable.
 For dinner, try Louie’s Backyard, Bagatelle, or Abbondanza.

-Set out early morning for the four-hour cruise to the Dry Tortugas National Park.
-The park is made up of seven tiny coral-and-sand islands.
-It is accessible only by private boat, ferry, or seaplane.
-If you would like, fish along the way and maybe catch some fresh fish for dinner.
+Set out early for the four-hour cruise to the Dry Tortugas National Park.
+The park comprises seven tiny coral-and-sand islands and is accessible only by private boat, ferry, or seaplane.
+If you like, fish along the way and maybe catch some fresh fish for dinner.

 Arrive at Fort Jefferson National Park and spend the day exploring.
-The Civil War-era Fort Jefferson, one of the largest masonry structures in the Western Hemisphere, is the remote park’s awe-inspiring centerpiece.
-This is a fantastic place for activities such as jet skiing, paddle boarding, fishing, and snorkeling.
+The Civil War-era Fort Jefferson, one of the most significant masonry structures in the Western Hemisphere, is the remote park’s awe-inspiring centerpiece.
+This is a fantastic place for jet skiing, paddle boarding, fishing, and snorkeling.

-Depart early morning for Key West.
-It’s about an 8-hour run back to Key West so arrival should be in the early afternoon.
+Depart in the early morning for Key West.
+It’s about an 8-hour run back to Key West, so arrival should be in the early afternoon.
+End of your Key West to Key West itinerary.
 You will return not only with a suntan but also with memories that will last a lifetime.